-If you have lost count of how many times you have suffered from sleepless nights, interrupted sleep, or poor-quality sleep, then you are certainly not alone.
+If you have lost count of how many times you have suffered from sleepless nights, interrupted sleep, or poor-quality sleep, Dr. Avi Weisfogel says that you are certainly not alone.
 According to the American Sleep Association:

 - Between 50 and 70 million adults in the U.S. have one or more sleep disorders.